FDio/csit/docs/cpta/methodology/index.rst

 Performance Tests
 -----------------

-Performance trending is relies on Maximum Receive Rate (MRR) tests.
-MRR tests measure the packet forwarding rate under the maximum load offered by traffic generator over a set trial duration, regardless of packet loss.
+Performance trending relies on Maximum Receive Rate (MRR) tests.
+MRR tests measure the packet forwarding rate, in multiple trials of set duration, under the maximum load offered by traffic generator regardless of packet loss.
 Maximum load for specified Ethernet frame size is set to the bi-directional link rate.